 But when I wasn't crying, I was also smirking at the epiphany-ridden classical music score and the typically Malick use of poetic, whispered inner voiceovers that read like a mash-up of your grandma's poetry collection... (more)

 Music by Questlove

-In the basement of a Swedish TV station it waited, until now... when America has enough distance to perhaps confront it all as objectively as the Swedes could.
-The black leaders interviewed tell a rational, sane story and it's all scored by Questlove of the Roots, effortlessly evoking the soul and funk of the era and moving slowly into the alienation of crack and the urban drum and bass of the 90s.
-There's a lot of time spent with titans like Angela Davis whose towering intellect and 'fro beg the question - when?
+In the basement of a Swedish TV station it waited, until now... when America has enough distance to perhaps confront it all as almost as objectively as the Swedes could.
+The black leaders interviewed tell a rational, sane story and it's all scored by Questlove effortlessly evoking the soul and funk of the era and moving slowly into the alienation of crack and the urban drum and bass of the 90s.
+There's a lot of time spent with titans like Angela Davis, whose towering intellect and 'fro beg the question - when?
 When will they do an Angela Davis biopic?
-(And if they do it better star Angela Bassett or Pam Grier and not frickin' Halle Berry).
+(And if they do it better star Angela Bassett and not frickin' Halle Berry).
 More than anything, MIX-TAPE makes a fine addition to many of the other films on this list in exposing America's tendency to boast of its freedom even as it orders six new cages off Amazon.
-America, conscious of its freedome but unconsciously a callous self-righteous oppressor of African Americans, women animals, trees, drugs, sex, smokers, dancing, oceans, drug users, women, scientific facts, and the romantic yearnings of their own children.
+America, conscious of its freedom but unconsciously a callous self-righteous oppressor of African Americans, women animals, trees, sex, smokers, dancing, oceans, drug users, women, scientific facts, and the romantic yearnings of its own children.